teendevops/teendevops-web/README.md

 # Checking syntax
 1. Execute the script `syntax.sh`
-2. If there is no syntax error, it will return nothing.
+2. If there is no syntax error, it will return a success message.
 Otherwise, it will print the error.